-FAIR HOUSING

-CAI supports the right of all individuals to be free from illegal discrimination on the basis of race, color, religion, sex, familial status, national origin or disability.
-Although sexual orientation has not been included in the federal Fair Housing Act at this time, seventeen states and some local ordinances do protect this status.
-CAI also supports the right of community associations to enforce their covenants, bylaws and rules, provided they do not illegally discriminate against any protected class.
-CAI encourages fair and reasonable interpretations and administration of, or changes to, fair housing acts and related legislation and regulations.
+FAIR HOUSING - CAI supports the right of all individuals to be free from illegal discrimination based on race, color, religion, sex (including gender identity and sexual orientation), familial status, national origin, or disability.
+CAI also supports the right of community associations to enforce their covenants, bylaws, and rules provided they do not illegally discriminate against any protected class.
+CAI encourages fair and reasonable interpretations and administration of, or changes to, federal, state, and local fair housing acts and related legislation and regulations.

-FAIRNESS IN FEDERAL DISASTER RELIEF

-CAI supports a legislative or regulatory change to the Robert T. Stafford Disaster Relief and Emergency Assistance Act so that community associations are eligible for federal assistance following a disaster, including but not limited to debris removal and cleanup.
+FAIRNESS IN FEDERAL DISASTER RELIEF - CAI supports a legislative or regulatory change to the Robert T. Stafford Disaster Relief and Emergency Assistance Act so that community associations are eligible for federal assistance following a disaster, including but not limited to debris removal and cleanup.

-FEDERAL TAXIATION OF COMMUNITY ASSOCIATIONS

-CAI supports rational and consistent classification of community associations under the IRS code, including condominiums, cooperatives and homeowners associations.
-CAI supports the premise that interest income earned on reserve accounts be recognized and treated as a patronage activity and now be subject to taxation.
+FEDERAL TAXATION OF COMMUNITY ASSOCIATIONS - CAI supports rational and consistent classification of community associations under the IRS code, including condominiums, cooperatives, and homeowners associations.
+CAI supports the premise that interest income earned on reserve accounts be recognized and treated as a patronage activity and not be subject to taxation.

-FINANCING AVAILABILITY FOR COMMUNITY ASSOCIATION UNITS OR LOTS

-CAI urges the promotion by federal lending-related agencies and the secondary market to promote the availability of adequate financing programs for community association housing.
-CAI supports the development of consistent national legal and underwriting standards for community associations, and reciprocal approval of community associations by federal agencies and the secondary mortgage market.
+FINANCING AVAILABILITY FOR COMMUNITY ASSOCIATION UNITS OR LOTS - CAI urges the promotion by federal lending-related agencies and the secondary market to promote the availability of adequate financing programs for community association housing.
+CAI supports the development of consistent national legal and underwriting standards for community associations and reciprocal approval of community associations by federal agencies and the secondary mortgage market.

-FLOOD INSURANCE

-CAI believes that flood insurance should be available to all community associations, either through primary carriers or through a federally supported program.
+FLOOD INSURANCE - CAI believes that flood insurance should be available to all community associations, either through primary carriers or through a federally supported program.
 Such coverage should be made available at rates that are appropriate to the risk without a coinsurance requirement and on a basis that recognizes the ownership structure of the community association involved.
-Such insurance coverage shall be provided in a manner that is fitting for the exposure faced by the association that distinguishes between the insurance responsibilities of the association and the individual residents and/or owners, and in accordance with the insurance responsibilities of the individual community associations, whether they are condominiums, cooperatives, homeowners associations, or PUDs.
+Such insurance coverage shall be provided in a manner fitting for the exposure faced by the association that distinguishes between the insurance responsibilities of the association and the individual residents or owners, and in accordance with the insurance responsibilities of the individual community associations, whether they are condominiums, cooperatives, homeowners associations, or planned unit developments.

-CAI urges the insurance industry to be responsive to the flood insurance needs of community associations by providing the necessary coverage based on need, risk, and the practical considerations of community associations, both in general and as an optional alternative to government provided flood insurance under the National Flood Insurance Program (NFIP).
-At the same time CAI urges FEMA to review the terms, conditions, zone maps, and rating structure of the flood insurance coverage it provides community associations, under the NFIP, and revise them as necessary, to reflect the need, risk, financial and practical considerations of community associations.
+CAI urges the insurance industry to be responsive to the flood insurance needs of community associations by providing the necessary coverage based on need, risk, and the practical considerations of community associations, both in general and as an optional alternative to government-provided flood insurance under the National Flood Insurance Program (NFIP).
+At the same time CAI urges the Federal Emergency Management Agency (FEMA) to review the terms, conditions, zone maps, and rating structure of the flood insurance coverage it provides community associations, under NFIP, and revise them as necessary to reflect the need, risk, and financial and practical considerations of community associations.

-FORECLOSURES BY COMMUNITY ASSOCIATIONS TO COLLECT DELINQUENT ASSESSMENTS

-CAI endorses legislation that provides a fair and equitable foreclosure process that protects homeowners, property values, and the financial health of community associations by ensuring foreclosures by community associations are completed in a timely and reasonable manner.
+FORECLOSURES BY COMMUNITY ASSOCIATIONS TO COLLECT DELINQUENT ASSESSMENTS - CAI endorses legislation that provides a fair and equitable foreclosure process that protects homeowners, property values, and the financial health of community associations by ensuring foreclosures by community associations are completed in a timely and reasonable manner.